shipwr3ckd/RevengePlugins/docs/README.md

 - ### [Local building](./BUILDING.md)

-  - Learn how to build BunnyPlugins locally and serve it to your phone
+  - Learn how to build RevengePlugins locally and serve it to your phone

 - ### Themes+ — [Making your custom icons themable](./ICONS_DEV_HOW2.md)